Skullomanic84/mtm-tour-website-ui/README.md

-# mtm-tour-website-ui
+# mntn-tour-website-ui
-## Build A Responsive Adventures Website With HTML, CSS, and JavaScript
+## A Responsive Adventures Website With HTML, CSS, and JavaScript

-> Improve your HTML and CSS skills by building a responsive website.
-After completing this lesson, you will be able to create responsive layouts using Flexbox and Grid.
+> The site is built on HTML, CSS and Javascript.
+For layouts combined grid and flexbox layout to handle responsiveness.
+The design approach is mobile first.

+#### UI Design courtesy of Doctor Dev (https://dribbble.com/shots/14992192-MNTN-travel-website)

 ![Project thumbnail](/thumbnail.jpg)